Canop/coolor/README.md

 Coolor doesn't contain functions to print on the terminal, but the colors can be used in other crates.
 There's an optional [feature](features.md) for conversion from and into [Crossterm](https://github.com/crossterm-rs/crossterm) colors.
 You'll see it used in the included examples.

-Note: the RGB to ANSI conversion is performed using the [ansi_colours](https://github.com/mina86/ansi_colours) crate.
-Consider using it directly if you don't need the other features of coolor.

 ## Included Examples